 School starts with plenty of hubbub!
 A noisy queue heralds each session and there is always a cheer (from parents and kids!) when the staff open the door.
-Children enthusiastically set to the task of hanging coats, refrigerating lunch boxes and adding their fruit to the sharing bowl.
+Children enthusiastically set to the task of hanging coats, refrigerating lunch boxes and selecting their first activities.
 It remains a daily delight to see how earnestly and proudly they carry out these tasks.

 The children return to play after snack time.
 Many of the older children enjoy spending this time at the writing table practicing basic phonics and writing ‘letters’ and ‘stories’.
 Our staff are trained to prepare our older children to meet the learning objectives of Reception year, and we pride ourselves on having very skilled ‘Leavers’ each year when July rolls around.

 The children often reconvene again at noon for a story time.
 Some of the children are then collected by parents at 12.05, leaving the remainder to enjoy the ever-popular social event of the day: Lunch Club.
 Any parent that has ever joined the children for lunch has always remarked on what a wonderful experience it has been.
 The children sit beautifully (as if by magic!) with their lunches, and love comparing snacks and talking about their food likes and dislikes.
 Many parents report that Lunch Club has been an excellent help with children that are fussy eaters……the shared experience of eating with their peers makes them feel more adventurous with food, and their desire to please the staff often means empty lunchboxes at hometime!
 Staff eat with the children at Lunch Club, and many of the children love this opportunity to chat and gossip with the adults.